canvas-medical/documentation/collections/_guides/asynchronous-care.md

 ![Protocol framework](/assets/images/protocol-framework.png){:width="60%"}
 {: refdef}

 An example of this would be building a Protocol that surfaces relevant oral contraceptive options after a patient submits a form indicating their preference for skipping their cycles.
-The Protocol can include prefilled commands as suggestions, making it easy for the clinican to follow care guidelines and quickly add orders or documentation to their note.
+The Protocol can include prefilled commands as suggestions, making it easy for the clinician to follow care guidelines and quickly add orders or documentation to their note.

 {:refdef: style="text-align: center;"}
 ![Protocol framework](/assets/images/bc-recommendation.png){:width="100%"}